 Baselining compares a bundle with another bundle, the baseline, to find mistakes in the semantic versioning.
 For example, there is a binary incompatible change in the new bundle but the version has not been bumped.
 Baselining can be run from the command line (see

-bnd help baseline) or it an be run as part of a project is build.
+bnd help baseline) or it can be run as part of a project build.

 APIs are compared for backward compatibility using the semantic versioning rules defined in this chapter.
 Baselining is aware of the

 @ProviderType rules.
 Proper versions are calculated and suggested.